smaclell/smaclell.github.io/_drafts/self-hosted-nancy-with-shadow-copy.md

 }
 {% endhighlight %}

 This program will work as is.
-The problem is that it will lock all the assemblies it references.
+The problem is that it locks any assemblies it references.

-To work around this problem we will add another executable to wrap the actual implementation.
-In order to keep the DLLs unlocked we will run the implementation from a separate [AppDomain][appdomain] with [Shadow Copying][shadow] enabled.
-AppDomains are a very powerful feature of the Common Language Runtime for isolating code with different security or runtime needs.
+To work around this problem, add another executable to wrap the actual implementation.
+In order to keep the DLLs unlocked, we will run the implementation from a separate [AppDomain][appdomain] with [Shadow Copying][shadow] enabled.

+AppDomains are a very powerful feature of the Common Language Runtime for isolating code.
+They can use different security contexts, modify how assemblies are loaded and can be managed independently.
+There can be multiple AppDomains within a single process and can achieve some of the same isolation benefits.

+Using the separate AppDomain allows us to set the ``ShadowCopyFiles`` option to ``"true"``.
+This option will cause the assemblies to be loaded to another directory, preventing the local copies from being locked.
+For more information on [Shadow Copying Assemblies][shadow] refer to MSDN.

-Together the whole solution would look like the diagram below:
+The whole solution would look like the diagram below:

 <figure class="image-center">
 	<img src="{{ site.url }}/images/wrapper-executable.jpg" alt="The wrapper executable calling the actual program to run it" />
 </figure>

-Using the separate AppDomain allows us to set the ``ShadowCopyFiles`` option to ``"true"`` which will cause the assemblies to be loaded to another directory, preventing the local copies from being locked.
-For more information on [Shadow Copying Assemblies][shadow] refer to MSDN.

 This is the wrapper program to call the actual executable ``NancyShadowAssemblies.Implementation.exe``: